spotinst/help/src/docs/eco/getting-started/connect-account-customer-working-with-msp.md

 ### Requirements

-After a sync with the specified files, the following folders should exist under the destination bucket:
+After a sync with the specified files, the following folders and files should exist under the destination bucket:
 - `cur_data`, recognizable in the format: `[eco_s3_bucket]/RawCURReports/cur/[account]/yyyymmdd-yyyymmdd/[assembly_id]/[cur_data]`

   Ideally, the data should be organized according to the schema below.